SEO Tool Price: A Guide for Small Business Budgets

 This model can be challenging for smaller businesses and solopreneurs who are just starting out.
 They might not have the budget for a high-credit plan, which limits their access to essential features and data.
 It’s like trying to compete in a marathon with one shoe untied.
 You might make it to the finish line, but it’s going to be a lot harder.

-How Have SEO Tool Pricing Models Changed?
+How Did SEO Tool Pricing Get Here?

 Many software as a service (SaaS) companies, including those in SEO, have relied on tiered pricing models.
 This gave customers choices, right?
 Pick a plan based on your needs and budget.
 But as the market changed, the limits of this model became clear.
 SaaS companies needed to be more flexible.